Locations:

 A note from Cleveland Clinic

-Tenosynovitis is painful and can be dangerous if it’s not treated right away.
-However, most people make a full recovery, and you’ll likely only need conservative treatments like rest to give you body time to heal.
-Don’t “play through pain” or push your body beyond its limits.
+Tenosynovitis is painful and can be dangerous if you don’t seek treatment right away.
+But most people make a full recovery, and you’ll likely only need conservative treatments like rest to give your body time to heal.
+Don’t “play through the pain” or push your body beyond its limits.
 If you notice symptoms, talk to your healthcare provider right away.

 Medically Reviewed